M728 combat engineer vehicle: United States

-The M728 has been determined by the US Army to be inadequate to fully support the M1 Abrams and M2 Bradley vehicles, also cited were the rising costs to maintain and difficulty in acquiring parts for a low density piece of equipment and was retired from combat use with no clear replacement in 2000.
+The M728 has been determined by the US Army to be inadequate to fully support the M1 Abrams and M2 Bradley, also cited were the rising costs to maintain and difficulty in acquiring parts for a low density piece of equipment and was retired from combat use with no clear replacement in 2000.
 In the late 1990s, the Army decided it could not afford to continue developing complicated, maintenance-heavy vehicles for this purpose.
 The M1 Grizzly Combat Mobility Vehicle (CMV) was canceled in 2001, and the prototype developed never went into full production.
-The Marine Corps however persisted and funded its own development and testing of the M1150 Assault Breacher Vehicle.
+The Marine Corps however persisted and funded its own development and testing of the M1150 assault breacher vehicle.
 As of 2009 it is still used by the Army National Guard and US Army Reserve.
 In 2018 the US Army began to phase out the M728 from service with the Army Reserves and National Guard replacing them with the M1150 and is to be completely withdrawn from US service by 2024.

-Other Users
+Other users

-The 8 M728s formerly in service with the Singapore Army were retired in 2016, having been replaced by the Leopard 2-based AEV 3 Kodiak armoured engineer vehicle (AEV).
+The eight M728s formerly in service with the Singapore Army were retired in 2016, having been replaced by the Leopard 2-based AEV 3 Kodiak armoured engineer vehicle (AEV).

-The Spanish Army began the Programa Coraza – 2000 (Program Armor – 2000) in March 1995.
+The Spanish Army began the Programa Coraza – 2000 ("Program Armor – 2000") in March 1995.